 - Of the group of respondents who had tried to get an appointment in the last two years;

-- 77% rated their NHS dental experience as positive (44% very good and 31% fairly good);
+- Excluding those who had not indicated if they visited the same dentist, 77% rated their NHS dental experience as positive (44% very good and 33% fairly good).

 - 74% were successful in getting an appointment, a success rate of 77% when excluding the ‘can’t remember’ category.
 This is significantly lower than last year.